sathipal/spark-streaming-mqtt-with-security_2.10-1.3.0/README.md

     iot-2/type/device_type/id/device_id/evt/event_id/fmt/format_string

-**Note**

-The MQTT “any” wildcard character (+) may be used for any of the following components if you want to subscribe to more than one type of event, or events from more than a single device.
+**Note**: The MQTT “any” wildcard character (+) may be used for any of the following components if you want to subscribe to more than one type of event, or events from more than a single device.

 * device_type
 * device_id